 The all-aluminum chassis on this Neumann headphone is not light, but a far cry away from the heavyweights like Audeze which go over half a kilo.
 The fit is well done with no pressure hot-spots due to weight or clamping.
 Cable microphonics on the NDH 20 can be troublesome at times, but that’s more of an on-the-go issue.

 This is a tough one, as the Neumann NDH 20 isn’t exactly affordable.
 There are less costly options with better overall tonal balance, but worse THD performance.
-These aren’t the closed back HD650, everyone probably was expecting, but with some frequency correction the NDH 20 can be a solid 10.
+These aren’t the closed-back Sennheiser HD 650, everyone probably was expecting, but with some frequency correction, the NDH 20 can be a solid 8.

 What THD?
 The NDH 20 driver plays super clean, which means superb resolution.
 And it takes calibration like a champ.How accurate and consistent is the correction effect among different listeners?